 Primary contributions in this track may be other than original research, and therefore teaching or research faculty positions are not appropriate; it confers the rights and responsibilities of leadership associated with regular and research faculty, including service as co-principal investigator and co-supervision of research students where appropriate.
 Faculty in this track are evaluated on a regular basis by department and school review committees.
 Systems faculty are classified as Special Faculty, and receive staff benefits.
 Titles include Systems Scientist, Senior Systems Scientist, and Principal Systems Scientist.
 Complete SCS policy on Criteria for Systems Track appointments is available.

-For a formal application, please include 1) a letter indicating the area of specialization and faculty track, a detailed curriculum vitae, a research statement (including both current and future directions) and a teaching statement (if appropriate for the track), copies of 1 - 3 representative papers, and the names and email addresses of three or more individuals who have been asked to provide letters of reference.
+For a formal application, please include 1) a letter indicating the area of specialization and faculty track, 2) a detailed curriculum vitae, 3) a research statement (including both current and future directions), 4) a teaching statement (if appropriate for the track), 5) honors and awards, 6) copies of 3 representative papers, and 7) the names and email addresses of three or more individuals who have been asked to provide letters of reference.

 For any questions regarding applications, please email firstname.lastname@example.org.